Hsien-HsiuLiao/webnotes/cortisol.md

 https://ideas.time.com/2013/08/16/singing-changes-your-brain/ - The benefits of singing regularly seem to be cumulative.
 In one study, singers were found to have lower levels of cortisol, indicating lower stress.

+https://www.lifehack.org/288228/11-amazing-benefits-singing-you-may-not-know - Because singing can lower your blood pressure, cause you to have lower cortisol levels, and decrease your stress and anxiety, it will certainly have a positive effect on your immune system.